Manage Account

 The deceased borrower’s interest will automatically transfer to the remaining borrower(s).

-Tenants in common
+Tenants in common (known as joint owners in Scotland)

 Important Information

-- We’ll continue to charge interest on the mortgage balance until it’s been paid back in full
+- We’ll continue to charge interest on the mortgage balance until it’s been paid back in full.

 Making changes